Careers and Post-16

 • spend 20 hours or more a week working or volunteering, while in part-time education or training.

-Year 11 students have now been issued with their usernames and passwords in order to start to put together their post-16 applications via the ‘Positive Steps @ 16 website.
+Current Year 10 students will be issued with their usernames and passwords in order to start to put together their post-16 applications via the ‘Positive Steps @ 16 website at the beginning of October 2026.

-We have also put together a video demonstration of how the website and application process works for parents and carers, as well as a user guide to refer to.
-Please not that the demonstration materials do look slightly different to the live site as the demo is a national resource, where as the website is branded as ‘Positive Steps’ at local level.
+A video demonstration of how the website and application process works for parents and carers, as well as a user guide will also be available for them to refer to.
+Please note that the demonstration materials will look slightly different to the live site as the demo is a national resource, whereas the website is branded as ‘Positive Steps’ at local level.

 Additional support is available through our careers advisor and the pastoral team for those who would like or need additional time or support to research post-16 options and complete applications.